 What are the hazards of driving during the summer?

-Multiple factors can increase your risk of an accident or adverse event while driving during the summer months.
+Multiple factors can increase your risk of an accident or adverse event while driving during summer.
 From intoxicated drivers and more pedestrians on the road to vacation traffic and heat emergencies, it’s essential to understand the various driving dangers that can arise on a road trip.

 As is true of any season in the year, it’s also easy to get distracted behind the wheel in the summer.